tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

     - It changes the blockchain format, in particular, the way light blocks are verified; thus breaking backwards compatiblity in features such as light clients and IBC (the latter relying on the former).
     - The extra information (i.e., the vote extensions) that is now kept in the blockchain is not really needed *at every height* for a late node to catch up.
-This information is only needed to be able to *propose* at the height the validator considers itself as caught-up.
+        - This information is only needed to be able to *propose* at the height the validator considers itself as caught-up.
 If a validator is indeed late for height *h*, it is useless (although correct) for it to call `PrepareProposal`, or `ExtendVote`, since the block is already decided.
+        - Moreover, some uses cases require pretty sizeable vote extensions, which would result in an important waste of space in the blockchain.

 - **2.** *Skip* propose *step in Tendermint algorithm*.